lachapeg/Course-Certificate/README.md

 # Course Certificates
 ### Purpose
-The purpose of this new repository is to keep track, and link to the certificates earned in the LinkedIn Learning courses.
+The purpose of this repository is to keep track, and link to the certificates earned in the LinkedIn Learning courses that are required for Assignment #2: GitHub, Jupyter, Python, Numpy.

 ### List of Certificates
 ###### Mandatory Assignment Courses